twodogmeimei/my-reading/management/strategic-doing.md

 <a id="The-Agile-Leader-As-Convener"></a>
 ### Putting The Skill to Work: The Agile Leader As <u>Convener</u>
 <a id="Skill-10"></a>
-## Chapter 11: Nudge, Connect, And, Promote To Reinforce New Habits
+## Chapter 11: Nudge, Connect, And, Promote To Reinforce New Habits (Skill 10)
 <a id="Nudgings"></a>
 ### Nudging
 <a id="Connecting"></a>